aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/add-a-comment-to-a-cell-in-a-worksheet/_index.md

 ---
-title: "Add Worksheet Comment"
+title: "Add Worksheet Comment – Aspose.Cells Cloud API (v3.0)"
 type: docs
 url: /comments/add/
 aliases: [/add-a-comment-to-a-cell-in-a-worksheet/]
-keywords: "Aspose.Cells Cloud API, Add Worksheet Comment, REST API, Excel, Spreadsheet, Cell Comment"
+keywords: "Aspose.Cells Cloud, Worksheet Comment, Excel API, Cell Comment, REST"
-description: "Adds a comment to a specific cell in a worksheet using the Aspose.Cells Cloud REST API."
+description: "Add a comment to a specific cell in an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
+Includes cURL example, full request/response schema, and SDK snippets for C#, Java, Python, and more."
 weight: 20
 ---

-This REST API adds a comment to a specific worksheet cell.
+This REST API adds a comment to a specific cell in a worksheet.

 ## REST API